-For establishing a peer-to-peer connection, click the Peer-to-Peer Connection button.
+For establishing a peer-to-peer connection, select an available Ethernet Adapter and click the Peer-to-Peer Connection button.
 The gateway address will be copied from the H-PC IP address.
 Then click Apply and the H-PC will be ready to connect to the scintillometer.
-By clicking on Test LAN Connections, the connection between H-PC and R-PC can be checked.
-If a connection can be established, the message STANDBY is shown in the blue field.